Edward2k/textAdventure/docs/assignment2COPY .md

 [![State-Machine-Diagram-Page-1.png](https://i.postimg.cc/tTHWn9NV/State-Machine-Diagram-Page-1-1.png)](https://postimg.cc/gwfHpY8M)

+The diagram above shows the State Machine Diagram of the event that of executing a command.
+After starting the process the system waits for a user input.
+After the input has been received, the function *getCommand()* executes.

 In the next step we move to the state that the command has been received.
 The command needs to be checked, whether it is a valid command that the system accepts in *validateCommand()*.

 If the command i not valid, an error message is printed and the program returns to the idle state, waiting for a command.

-If the command is valid, the command needs to be executed (“Execute Command”).
+If the command is valid, the command needs to be executed (“*Execute Command*”).
 There, changes will be made to the Item or Player (Described in the *Execute Command* figure).
 After the changes have been made, the system goes back to the idle state, waiting for a new command to process, unless the user types “quit”.
 Then, the game terminates.

 The *Execute Command* state works as the following: After checking the command for validity, it will be matched matching it with each of the following existing commands: move, help or look.